tridims/passmanager/README.md

 ## How to use ?

 To run this app you can execute file `app.py`.
 First you need to initialize the folder by running `app.py init`.
 To list all commands you can execute `app.py --help`.

+## How it works ?

+For detail about how this program works, you can read the pdf document [here titled Passmanager.pdf](./Passmanager.pdf).